-Massive Data Usage Fuels Growth and Profitability.
-We have gained over 1 billion unique data points from over 40 million users.
 We believe ODDITY has one of the largest databases in the beauty and wellness industry.
 Each of our brands can generate and collect its own data, and we can leverage the aggregation of user data points across all ODDITY brands to create platform-level synergies, enhance growth, and expand into other countries and product categories.
 In addition to the business advantages, this continuous data building further allows us to refine and optimize our algorithms to drive higher accuracy of product matching models.

+ODDITY's consumer tech platform has the benefit of utilizing IL MAKIAGE's existing machine learning models, which took years to perfect via trial and error.
+At the forefront of applying machine-learning to the beauty industry, our data advantage has provided ODDITY with speed-to-market, high efficacy product, and high customer satisfaction.
 As compared to traditional beauty companies that rely on wholesale distribution models and lack user data collection, we believe that our technology and massive existing user base would be difficult for other companies to achieve or replicate.
-Data is leveraged in five main ways: to generate revenue, remarket or retarget users, develop new products, develop new brands, and enhance our machine learning.
-We believe our consumer tech platform enables us to collect substantially more data than others in our space, which creates a flywheel that continuously improves and drives the business.